SClausen1/steam-docker/README.md

 # steam-docker
-A lightweight linux container for playing games on steam
+A lightweight docker container for playing games on steam